 As a Partner at Robert Peirce & Associates, Aaron leads the firm in complex litigation matters, including class actions, wage and hour collection actions, pharmaceutical cases, civil rights cases, and other product liability cases, as well as appellate matters.
 He infuses his passion for the law into every case, allowing him to strongly resonate with a jury.

-Over the course of his career, Aaron has helped his clients recover in excess of $50 million dollars in verdicts and settlements.
+Over the course of his career, Aaron has helped his clients recover in excess of $50 million in verdicts and settlements.
 He has tried cases to verdict in both Pennsylvania and West Virginia and has argued before a number of the highest appellate courts, including both the 3rd Circuit Court of Appeals and 9th Circuit Court of Appeals.

 Aaron is a consummate leader in his field and was appointed to the Plaintiffs’ Steering Committee in the Federal Prempro MDL.
 He has been selected as a Top 100 Trial Lawyer and to the Top 40 Lawyers Under 40 by the National Trial Lawyers Association, as well as named a Pennsylvania Super Lawyer Rising Star.
 He is a member of the Million Dollar Advocates Forum, the Multimillion Dollar Advocates Forum, the American Bar Association, Pennsylvania Bar Association, American Association for Justice, Western Pennsylvania Trial Lawyers Association and Allegheny County Bar Association.